3mdeb/conferences/2025/qoss/day-2-can-it-run-trenchboot.md

 # So, can it run TrenchBoot?

-- Once all requirements are in place, you have a chance that TrenchBoot works for you
+- Once all requirements are in place, **you have a chance** that DRTM / TrenchBoot works for you
-  + other times, you end up with unknown TXT errors, hoping BIOS update helps
+  + others include:
+    * undocumented TXT errors
+    * reboots with no information whatsoever
+    * disappearing TPM devices
+    * ...
 - The only way to know for sure is to try it out
 - But how?